slatedocs/slate/source/index.html.md

-currency | Currency used (USD, ILS, etc....) | Yes timePlaced | Time and date of when the order was placed, Date format:  | Yes createdBy | (STRING) - Identifier for the cashier (name or ID) | No topTextArea | (STRING) Free text area shows at the top of the receipt | No bottomTextArea | (STRING) Key, value pair will show at the bottom of the receipt | No
+currency | Currency used (USD, ILS, etc....) | Yes timePlaced | Time and date of when the order was placed, Date format:  | Yes createdBy | (STRING) - Identifier for the cashier (name or ID) | No topTextArea | (STRING) Free text area shows at the top of the receipt.
+Can take multiple values (pipe separated, example below).
+Each value show on a new line | No bottomTextArea | (STRING) Key, value pair will show at the bottom of the receipt.
+Can take multiple values (pipe separated, example below).
+Each value show on a new line | No

 **Billing Address Object**